Why Transfer Photos out of Flickr?

 As its name you can see, MultCloud is a platform homing for clouds, so what you need to do before migrating photos from Flickr to Google Photos is add the cloud where pictures transfer occurs at the platform, here it means you need to add both Flickr and Google Photos to the MultCloud.

-To add the Flickr and Google Photos, as the picture shows (the same operation for Google Photos), click the “Add Clouds” and choose the Flickr icon, then click “Next” to add your Flickr account.
+To add the Flickr and Google Photos, as the picture shows (the same operation for Google Photos), click the “Add Cloud” and click the Flickr icon to allow MultCloud to access your account.

 - Flickr and Google Photos need to add to MultCloud separately.